 At Summerwood Primary School, we believe that an effective education doesn’t just come from memorizing or lecturing.
 Active participation in the learning process entails analyzing, discussing and collaborating - in order to comprehend and retain.
 All of our courses are designed to encourage deep mental processing and learner engagement with the class material.

-We also believe that 21st Century Learning Skills should integrated with the CAPS Curriculum.
+We also believe that 21st Century Learning Skills should be integrated with the CAPS Curriculum.

 We have three distinct learning phases at Summerwood Primary School: The Foundation Phase, the Intermediate Phase and the Senior Phase.

 Three Distinct Phases

 The following subjects are offered in the Foundation Phase (Grades 1 to 3):

 English / Afrikaans Home Language

 English / Afrikaans First Additional Language